-How to evaluate vendor integration capabilities
+How to evaluate B2B Data Provider integration capabilities

 - Does the vendor provide operational features such as CRM sync logs so you can later determine what they’ve done or entered into your CRM?
 In the event that you find a data error in your system, these logs can be used to identify the root cause.

 Your cost evaluation should focus on ensuring you get the most flexibility and ROI from your purchase.
-The ideal vendor offers pricing options that allow you to scale up and down as needed.
+The ideal B2B data provider offers pricing options that allow you to scale up and down as needed.
 The contract language shouldn’t include any tricks to keep you locked in or force you into auto-renewals.
 And that’s on top of the basic questions around the cost per record and the number of seats your subscription provides.

 Ask these questions to address your cost concerns:

 - Can I get a good cost per record?.

 - Can I get a subscription with a good number of seats?.

 - What is the process of upgrading packages?.

 - Will I be charged full price even when the data is incomplete?